jpuigcerver/miarfid-htr/README.md

   - It may happen that there are more than 255 foreground components, so we would need more than the default 1-byte per pixel.
   - Even if there is only one foreground component, the color difference between the background (0) and the component (1) is indistinguishable to the human eye.
 Thus, I changed the output so that it uses color 0 for the background and only a desired maximum number of colors for the foreground components (10 by default).
 Anyway, if you want to get the output as the statement specified, you can pass the -s option to the program.
+Additionally, one can use the -h option to print the strict output as plain text to the standard output.

 Here is the list of relevant options that can be passed to the program:
 ```